page 2 of 2

 L.A.
 Forum

 Oddly, Jim Bickhart writing for Entertainment World called the Forum show "deadly dull," further noting that "Jimi's attempts to update too-familiar guitar solos became pure cacophony and Cox was half asleep as he played bass runs first created by Noel Redding."
 It seems many members of the press (and rock guitar fans) couldn't resist the urge to play push-the-icon-off-the-pedestal when it came to Jimi.
 Many such negative reviews were printed about concerts that later surfaced on tape and revealed themselves to be, in fact, superb performances.
 Certainly, comments like those by Bickhart must have had a disturbing effect on Hendrix, especially on the heels of a monumental show like the L.A.
 Forum.
 The point was painfully obvious: the musical quality of his improvizations didn't register with people who came to see his axe smashing act.
 One segment of his audience was made up of musicians who responded to the symmetry of his melodies, while another segment responded to his guitar acrobatics and violence.
 These were often mutually exclusive groups egging him on in opposite directions - with each side merely tolerating his concentrations on the tastes of the opposing side.
-While trying to accomodate them both, Jimi sometimes satisfied neither.
+While trying to accomodate both, Jimi sometimes satisfied neither.

 But as a group, the 13 recordings from Jimi's April, May and June 1970 concerts contain the most highly concentrated music of his career.
 The importance of Billy Cox's bass playing should not be underestimated.
 Billy's tone provided the massively deep throb and stability that Jimi craved.
 Together they would swing like a pendulum right over the rhythmic edge.
 Billy, who had known Jimi for years, had always been the guitarist's first choice for bass.
 There is no doubt that much of the sheer joy and rejuvenation heard in the band's music was in response to Billy's solid accompaniment.